Español

 You are a subject employer if you pay wages for employment to one or more people in excess of $100 during any calendar quarter.

 Note: If you pay wages to people who work in or around your home, you may be considered a household employer.
-Refer to the Household Employer’s Guide (DE 8829).
+Refer to the Household Employer’s Guide (DE 8829) (PDF).

 Step 2

 Register for an EDD employer payroll tax account number online at e Services for Business.
 You must register with the EDD within 15 days of becoming a subject employer.
 A commercial employer is a business connected with commerce or trade, operating primarily for profit.
 We will assign you an eight-digit employer payroll tax account number to identify your business when reporting and paying payroll taxes.
-Include your employer payroll tax account number on all deposits, returns, and correspondence submitted to us.
-For additional information and registration options, refer to the California Employer's Guide (DE 44) page 7.
+Include your employer payroll tax account number on all deposits, returns, and correspondence submitted to the EDD.
+For additional information and registration options, refer to the California Employer's Guide (DE 44) (PDF).

 Step 3

 Report new employees using the online Report of New Employee(s) (DE 34) at e-Services for Business within 20 days of the employee’s start-of-work date.
 All employees who are newly hired, rehired after a separation of at least 60 consecutive days, or returning to work from a furlough, separation, leave of absence without pay, or termination must be reported.
-If you acquire an ongoing business and employ any of the former owner’s workers, these employees are considered new hires, and you must report them to the EDD’s New Employee Registry.
-For additional information and available reporting methods for reporting new employees, refer to the California Employer's Guide (DE 44) page 53.
+If you purchase an ongoing business and employ any of the former owner’s workers, these employees are considered new hires, and must also be reported.
+For additional information and available options for reporting new employees, refer to the New Employee Registry and the California Employer's Guide (DE 44) (PDF).

-• Report independent contractor information using the online Report of Independent Contractor(s) (DE 542) at e-Services for Business within 20 days of either paying an independent contractor $600 or more for services performed or entering into a contract for $600 or more, whichever is Independent contractor information must be reported to the EDD.
-For additional information and available reporting methods for independent contractor reporting, refer to the California Employer's Guide (DE 44) page 55.
+Report independent contractor information using the online Report of Independent Contractor(s) (DE 542) at e-Services for Business within 20 days of either paying an independent contractor $600 or more for services performed or entering into a contract for $600 or more, whichever occurs first.
+Independent contractor information must be reported to the EDD.
+For additional information and available options for reporting independent contractors, refer to the California Employer's Guide (DE 44) (PDF).

-• Provide your employees with pamphlets on employee withholdings, Unemployment Insurance (UI), Disability Insurance (DI), and Paid Family Leave (PFL).
-For additional information on employee pamphlets, refer to the California Employer's Guide (DE 44) page 72.
+Provide your employees with pamphlets on employee withholdings, Unemployment Insurance (UI), Disability Insurance (DI), and Paid Family Leave (PFL).
+For additional information on employee pamphlets, refer to the California Employer's Guide (DE 44) (PDF).

-• Post an employee notice with UI, DI, and PFL claim and benefit This notice should be posted in a prominent location, easily seen by your employees.
+Post an employee notice that informs your employees of their rights under UI, DI, and PFL.
+This notice should be posted in a prominent location, easily seen by your employees.
 The appropriate notice will be sent to you after you register.
-For additional information on employee notices, refer to the California Employer's Guide (DE 44) page 72.
+For additional information on employee notices, refer to the California Employer's Guide (DE 44) (PDF).

 Step 4

 Make your Payroll Tax Deposits (DE 88) payments for UI, Employment Training Tax (ETT), State Disability Insurance (SDI), and California Personal Income Tax (PIT) online at e-Services for Business.
 Your SDI and PIT withholdings deposit due dates are based on your federal deposit schedule and the amount of accumulated PIT that you have withheld.
 Your UI and ETT payments are due quarterly.
-For additional information about deposit requirements, refer to the California Employer's Guide (DE 44) pages 58 and 59.
+For additional information about deposit requirements, refer to the California Employer's Guide (DE 44) (PDF).

 Step 5